 - TPI: 30

 - Bead: Wire

-- Supercell: This fat bike tire from Origin8 has been designed to run at low PSi to deliver improved cornering and fast-rolling thanks to reduced rolling resistance.
+- Supercell: This fat bike tire from Origin8 has been designed to run at low PSI.
+This will facilitate improved cornering and fast-rolling Recommended tire pressure for the Supercell is 20 PSI.

-- Casing: It is available in 120 and 30 TPI casing options.
+- Casing options: It is available in 120 and 30 TPI casing options.
 30 TPI casing is more resistant to puncture, which is ideal for rough roads and for running lower tire pressures.
 On the other hand, the 120 TPI will offer a lighter tire that is able to offer better acceleration and speed.